 There are many tools for keyword research.
 These are some of the ones that I use.

 Keysearch – I use Keysearch to look up long-tail keywords, discover search trends, and check out search engine keyword suggestions.
-I pay $118 for the yearly plan.
 One of my favorite features is the Content Assistant because it helps me identify the top keywords and shows what questions people are asking about for each topic.

 Free Blogging Resources: How to be a Successful Blogger